softprops/shiplift/README.md

 ### communicating with hosts

-To use shiplift, you must first have a active docker daemon readily accessible.
-Typically, this daemon processs is resolvable via a url defined by an env var named `DOCKER_HOST`.
+To use shiplift, you must first have a docker daemon readily accessible.
+Typically this daemon processs is resolvable via a url specified by an env var named `DOCKER_HOST`.
 If you are using osx, [docker-machine](https://docs.docker.com/machine/) typically will have already set up every thing you need to get started when you run `docker-machine env {envid}`.

 ```rust